seanmcg93/seanmcg93.github.io/projects/cowrie/index.md

 From this image, we can see an attack originating from **218.92.0.186**.
 Other random IPs also appear from time to time, which we will discuss later.

-To see the full extent of this brute-force attack, you can review the .csv file [here](project_files/auth_ip.csv).
+To see the full extent of this brute-force attack, you can download the .csv file [here](project_files/auth_ip.csv).

 We can see that the brute-force attack started at _12:40:02_ from IP **218.92.0.186**.
 The attacker successfully gained access to the system at _15:08:35_, meaning it took them a little over two hours to guess the correct password—**root**.